alphariver/react-rails-template/README.md

 * Change the default generators config (cf config/initializers/generators.rb)
 * Setup I18n for English and Korean
 * Setup React folder structures with some out of box demo using [reactstrap][].
-* React specific generator, `rails g react posts`.
+* React specific generator, `rails g react posts index`.
 See Next section for information.
 * Improve the main layout (cf app/views/layouts/application.html.erb) to include webpack in the asset pipeline
 * Create a basic home_controller.rb to have something to show when the app launch
 * Create a basic HomeIndex.jsx to have something to show when the app launch